 Picard stood there with his mouth open, not moving.
 Then: "Stand down red alert, Number One."

 The lights switched from blaring red to subdued yellow.
 Twilight heard a voice out of frame say, "Captain, you can't seriously believe them!"

 Picard spoke to his crew member without turning away from Twilight.
 "The Borg have done many despicable things, but no one's ever seen them engage in trickery."
 He addressed Twilight firmly.
 "We came to your star system because we detected a non-dilithium warp signature.
 It's the kind of signal we usually see when a species first discovers warp travel.
 No species at such an early level of development has ever resisted assimilation by the Borg."
 He leaned a little closer to the viewscreen.
 "How.
 Did.
 You.
 Do it?"

 Picard rolled his eyes.
 "No. Seriously, how did you do it?"

 Twilight looked puzzled.
 "Unicorn magic, like I said."

 "And I suppose you built your subspace transceiver with pixie dust and fairy wishes?"
 Picard asked wryly.

 "Oh, no," Twilight shook her head, "Pixie dust is way too unstable for that."

-Picard took a breath to speak, but before he could, a dark-haired feminine biped behind him said, "Captain, she's telling the truth.
+Picard took a breath to speak, but before he could, a dark-haired feminine biped behind him said, "Captain, I sense that she's telling the truth.
 Or at least she thinks she is."